STEADY GREEN ON

 - Check thermostat settings: Ensure the thermostat is set to HEAT and the setpoint is above room temperature.
 Replace thermostat batteries if applicable.

 - Inspect low-voltage fuse: Locate the 3–5 amp automotive-style fuse on the Coleman control board.
-If blown, replace with the same rating.
+If blown, replace it with the same rating.
 If it blows again immediately, there is a short in the low-voltage circuit that must be found.

 - Test R to W call: With power off, remove the thermostat wires from R and W at the furnace.
 Restore power and temporarily jumper R to W at the control board.
 If the furnace starts, the issue is in the thermostat or thermostat wiring.